platformsh/platformsh-docs/overview/platform-environments.rst

-Platform.sh environments
+Environments on Platform.sh
 ========================

-`Platform.sh <https://platform.sh>`_  helps a coder with the development workflow by making it easy to manage project environments.
+`Platform.sh <https://platform.sh>`_  helps a coder with the development workflow by making it easy to manage project environments, including the live enviornment which runs the actual website.

 .. figure:: images/clone-hierarchy.png
    :alt: In this environment layout, *Master* is the parent of *Sprint1*. *Feature1* is a child of *Sprint1*.

-The `platform <https://github.com/platformsh/platformsh-cli>`_ tool helps you manage your local environment, copy code, data and resources between your local environment and remote Platform.sh environments.
+The `platform <https://github.com/platformsh/platformsh-cli>`_ tool helps you manage your local environment, copy code, data and resources between your local development machine and remote Platform.sh environments.

-Hierarchical environments
+Enviroments are hierarchical - like Git branches
 -------------------------

 .. figure:: images/clone-hierarchy.png
    :alt: Understand hierarchical environments.

-   Platform allows you to organize and structure your :term:`environments <environment>` as you want.
+Platform.sh encourages you to structure your :term:`environments <environment>` as you want.
+New environments are tied to Git branches, and are considered children of the environment that they were branched from.

-When you :term:`Branch` an :term:`environment`, this creates a child of this :term:`environment`.

-Each child :term:`environment` can :term:`sync` code and/or data from his parent and :term:`merge` code to his parent.
+Each child :term:`environment` can :term:`sync` code and/or data down from its parent, and :term:`merge` code up to his parent.

-parents and children
-^^^^^^^^^^^^^^^^^^^^

-Platform.sh allows the user to organize :term:`environments <environment>` in different ways.
-A developer can :term:`Branch` an :term:`environment` to create a child of this :term:`environment`.
-One environment can be used for production and the other for testing.
-An agile web development team may create a more complex hierarchy to fit their working style.

-The master environment - the web site to be used by customers - can be easily branched, git-style, to make a hierarchy of child environments.
-Child environments can be updated and the changes merged back up to the parent site.
-Code and data can be copied between environments.
-A child :term:`environment` can :term:`sync` code and data from the parent and :term:`merge` code to the parent.
-Merging data to the parent can be done, but there is no easy Platform.sh option - this would make it easy to over-write live production data.

-the master environment
+The Master environment
 ^^^^^^^^^^^^^^^^^^^^^^

-The first web site is the master - the public-facing site.
-Work is done on copies of the master site - not the original.
-Nobody wants developers breaking the master site while they develop and test their changes - changes are made to copies, tested and finally merged into this site.

-a child environment
-^^^^^^^^^^^^^^^^^^^

-A child environment is used for development and testing.
-The master can be branched to create a child used for client acceptance tests.
-Staging can be branched to make a child for code integration tests.
-The integration environment can be copied to the user’s workstation, to make a local development environment.

-Different members of a development team can control different environments.
-A coder  works on his local workstation , then merges work into a test environment on Platform.sh.
-The team leader controls merges from test environments to the staging site.
-The site owner controls merges to the master site.

-a local development environment
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In addition to these environments on Platform.sh, you also have one more - your local development environment.
-You connect your local environment to to Platform.sh.
+Platform.sh projects always have a :term:`Master` environment which corresponds to the Master branch in Git.
+This environment is your live site (on production plans), and is the environment that is mapped to a :term:`domain name`.

+Branches
+^^^^^^^^

+Any branches that are created with the Platform.sh user interface or the platform CLI tool become child environments.
+These are used for development, staging, and testing.

-workflows and environments
+Workflows and environments
 --------------------------

-Platform gives you the flexibility to create your own workflows.
+Platform.sh gives you the flexibility to create your own workflows.

 There are no rules you must follow when branching the master environment.
 You can use a style that best fits your workflow.
 * *agile* - one master parent, branch a few children to use for sprints, and branch each sprint to make stories for feature development.